 Finding a movie where Samuel L. Jackson doesn’t utter his trademark phrase, Motherfucker, is hard enough.
 Finding a movie that appeals to the majority of us is like finding a needle in haystack.
-But we were pleasantly surprised when this high school spy comedy managed to make Jackson’s character all sorts of badass and they did it without his iconic phrase.
+But we were pleasantly surprised when a high school spy comedy managed to make Jackson’s character all sorts of badass and Barely Lethal did it without his iconic phrase.

 - In the Hospital, a girl caught a couple kissing in the bed.